A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 How likely is it that the internet will go down?

 It’s unlikely that the entire global internet would collectively go down at once for an entire day.
-The scenarios that would result in a planetary internet outage are things like an asteroid collision, a massive worldwide cyberattack, global nuclear war or an overwhelming solar flare.
+The scenarios that would result in a planetary internet outage include an asteroid collision, a massive worldwide cyberattack, a global nuclear war or an overwhelming solar flare.

 “It would be very, very hard for the entire internet to crash based on an important systems theory principle called redundancy,” Paul Levinson, a professor at Fordham University who has published several books on technology and the digital age, told CIO.